hammal/quadrature-leapfrog-simulations/README.md

 There are two different excess loop delay simulations:
 1) where we assume to know the excess delay
 2) where the assumed excess delay is fixed

-we proceed by describing these two scenarios sequentially.
+We proceed by describing these two scenarios sequentially.

 #### Known Excess Loop Delay
 In the first case, the simulations are contained in [./excess_loop_delay_variable.py](./excess_loop_delay_variable.py).